ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/llama-chatbot.md

 The [Llama-2-7B-Chat model](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF) from Meta is from the Llama 2 model family and is free to use for research and commercial use.
 Before you use the model, please visit the [website](https://llama.meta.com/llama-downloads/) and fill in the form.

 Llama 2 collection of models can perform general natural language processing (NLP) tasks like text generation.
-You can access the base foundation Llama 2 model or select the specalised chat Llama 2 version that is already fine-tuned for back-and-forth dialogue.
+You can access the base foundation Llama 2 model or select the specialized chat Llama 2 version that is already fine-tuned for back-and-forth dialogue.
 In this learning path you will run the specialized chat model.

 The Llama 2 family of models range in size from 7 billion to 70 billion parameters.
 The more parameters, the more information the model can store.
 This directly affects how well the model understands language and the model's general capabilities.
 LLMs that run efficiently on CPUs typically have lower numbers of parameters.
 For this example, the 7 billion (7b) model is ideal for retaining quality chatbot capability while also running efficiently on your Arm based CPU.